bizz84/layout-demo-flutter/README.md

 # Flutter Layout: The Definitive Guide

-### Your favourite Flutter layouts - right in your pocket. 😉
+### Super Useful Flutter Layouts - Right in Your Pocket. 😉

 This is an interactive demo app showing how to use the most common layout objects in Flutter.